brandoz2255/Obsidian-Notes/Control types.md

 ### Deterrent Controls

-Its supposed to discourage attackerrs from attempting to breach security
+Its supposed to discourage attackers from attempting to breach security
 - in other words its what ever scares attackers from even wanting to break in. like security cameras,guards etc....

 ### Corrective Controls

-Corrective Controls respond to a security incident and try to fix them.
+*Corrective Controls* respond to a security incident and try to fix them.
-- Like any back ups for a computer or a system in place that disctracts a hacker while the  blue team move info somewhere else.
+- Like any back ups for a computer or a system in place that distracts a hacker while the  blue team move info somewhere else.

 ### Compensating Controls